idaholab/moose/modules/contact/doc/content/source/constraints/TangentialMortarLMMechanicalContact.md

-where $\mu$ is the coefficient of friction, $\lambda_N$ is the Lagrange multiplier variable representing the contact pressure, $v_T$ is the slip velocity of the secondary face relative to the master face, and $\lambda_T$ is the Lagrange multiplier variable representing the tangential stress.
-The above conditions require that either the secondary face is sticking to the master face, or the secondary face is slipping and the tangential stress is equal in magnitude to the coefficient of friction times the normal contact pressure.
+where $\mu$ is the coefficient of friction, $\lambda_N$ is the Lagrange multiplier variable representing the contact pressure, $v_T$ is the slip velocity of the secondary face relative to the primary face, and $\lambda_T$ is the Lagrange multiplier variable representing the tangential stress.
+The above conditions require that either the secondary face is sticking to the primary face, or the secondary face is slipping and the tangential stress is equal in magnitude to the coefficient of friction times the normal contact pressure.
 Additionally, if the face is slipping, then the force exerted by the secondary face is in the same